rd350/openvpn/README.md

 # openvpn
-Python script to automate key generation, archival, generate from csr and renew crt openvpn keys.
+Python script to create and archive openvpn keys.

 ****DO THIS BEFORE ****